 Amid the pandemic crisis, restaurant operators all across the globe are facing unique challenges to fulfill the new consumer expectations.
-With lockdown restrictions finally starting to ease, restaurants are beginning to plan what the next wave of a new normal could look like.
+As the fear of the second wave of COVID-19 is emerging, restaurants are beginning to plan what the next wave of a new normal could look like.
 The prime focus of restaurant brands is around providing functional benefits and operational changes to ensure that both the diners and employees have a safe, contact-free experience.
 Now more than ever, restaurants must improvise their operations to align with shifting consumer behaviors, wants, and needs.
 As customer safety and staff well-being become top concerns for restauranteurs, we will discuss some proven ways to help your restaurant instill trust among the customers and ensure a safe reopening.

 The New Definition Of Guest Experience In The Post COVID-19 World

-As dine-in restaurants begin to reopen, the complete overhaul will be required relative to how restaurants operated in the pre-COVID-19 era.
+As dine-in restaurants have restored their normal business operations, a complete overhaul will be required relative to how restaurants operated in the pre-COVID-19 era.
 Customers are likely to be wary initially of any physical contact and careful about practicing social distancing in public places such as restaurants.
 This is also going to play a massive role in the way restaurants operate in the future.

 As diners become more aware of the number of people coming in contact with their food, it will become crucial for operators to establish a strict hygiene and safety protocol.
 Not only must the staff be trained to follow the new safety guidelines, but restaurants must also be mindful of various customer touchpoints that may present risks.
 Menus or card machines that were earlier passed on across different tables will now require more attention as customers might perceive them as unsafe.